Asbestos is a mineral fiber found in older building materials. Asbestos can cause cancer.

 You are most likely to be exposed to asbestos by inhaling asbestos particles in the air, but you can also be exposed through skin contact with asbestos or swallowing asbestos fibers.
-How can asbestos affect my health?

 You can be exposed to high levels of asbestos at work if you are a miner, make products that contain asbestos, demolish buildings containing asbestos, remove asbestos from buildings, work in the construction industry, repair and service automobile brakes, work in shipbuilding and ship repair, or wear asbestos safety clothes.